HarvardOpenData/HODP-Docs/docs/bootcamp.md

 ## Bootcamp Requirements
 - Our Bootcamp is completion-based (with no experience required).
 This means that as long as you attend bootcamps, complete a project, and publish it, you will become a HODP member!
 - All Bootcampers are given one no-questions-asked skip, to use your skip, please fill out the absence form above!
 We'll send you a video of the bootcamp afterwards.
-- If you find yourself needing more than one absence, please reach out to `board@hodp.org`.
+- If you find yourself needing more than one absence, please reach out to board via `board@hodp.org` or on Slack.

 ## Project Information
 - Bootcamp projects are a chance for you to apply everything you've learned and to answer a data-oriented question (Harvard-related or not) that you're curious about!